ravenwit/Neutrino_Oscillation/Readme.md

-The source code of this project was a mere conversion to python for Jean Michel Sellier's implementation of (ballistic) single-body Wigner Monte Carlo method based on the signed particle formulation of quantum mechanics.
+The source code of this project was a mere conversion to python of Jean Michel Sellier's implementation of (ballistic) single-body Wigner Monte Carlo method based on the signed particle formulation of quantum mechanics.

 ### **Team Members**:
 Shakir Ahmed                (s.ahmed7733@gmail.com) (shakir.ahmed@student.sust.edu)